blytkerchan/blytkerchan.github.io/_posts/2014-10-03-writing-a-brainf-interpreter-in-vhdl.markdown

 so the `p_fetch` process counts on the `p_interpret` process to do "the right thing" -- even if it's not visible yet.

-Running the code, which now looks like this: [aside status="closed" type="code"]
+Running the code, which now looks like this:

     -- BrainF* interpreter
     -- Version: 20140929